lyfar/awa-docs/docs/features/app-architecture-base.md

 <FeatureSummary />

 ## Narrative
-App Architecture and Base lays down the structural framework that every other AWATERRA feature relies upon.
-The team hardens the core application shell, wires in platform services, and verifies data flows so cold starts and background resumes feel stable from the very first release.
+App Architecture and Base supplies the structure every AWATERRA feature depends on.
+We harden the shell, connect platform services, and verify data flows so launches stay steady from the first release.

-By coupling defensive coding patterns with rigorous environment configuration, the base layer keeps user data safe while still allowing rapid iteration.
-Guardrails around caching, synchronization, and secrets management ensure that downstream features can plug in without reinventing foundational plumbing.
+Defensive code and careful configuration protect user data while letting us move fast.
+Guardrails around caching, sync, and secrets mean new features can plug in without rebuilding the foundation.

 ## Interaction Blueprint
 1. Scaffold the project foundation, establish shared libraries, and document the conventions for new modules.